sourya-sen/rPi_synth/README.md

 And the following extras,
 * Scripts to auto run on boot on a Raspberry Pi.
 * A desktop GUI simulating the hardware OSC communication for testing without the hardware.
-(Note: The performance is going to be vastly different and check documentation of writing cross platform shaders in the shaders folder).  **[TODO, not committed to repo yet.]**
+(Note: The performance is going to be vastly different and check documentation of writing cross platform shaders in the shaders folder).  **[TODO: Add desktop usage documentation]**

 ![Front Panel](Documentation/frontpanel.jpeg?raw=true "Front Panel") The hardware has 4 CV inputs and 8 Gate inputs.